Amal-A-git/Team_Nakshatra/README.md

-# AI Hackathon Project: News Summarizer
+# AI Hackathon Project: Nakshatra News

 Welcome to the **AI Hackathon Project** repository!
 This project focuses on building a **News Summarizer** that fetches news articles, summarizes them using transformer models, and integrates seamlessly with deployment platforms like Render or local environments.